 Still, some logos could be sufficiently creative to be more than “mere variations” of typographic, ornamentation, lettering, or coloring.

 Here are some real-world logos for which companies sought copyright protection.
 If you’re scoring at home, make a list of which ones you think are original enough to warrant copyright protection:

 How many are on your list?
 In this case, the correct answer is all of the above.

 Just shake it off.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes copyright litigation) at Zach Wolfe Law Firm.
-Thomson Reuters named him a Texas “Super Lawyer”® for Business Litigation in 2020 and 2021.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes copyright litigation) at Zach Wolfe Law Firm (zachwolfelaw.com).
+Thomson Reuters named him a Texas “Super Lawyer”® for Business Litigation in 2020, 2021, and 2022.